paesanilab/MB-Fit/README.md

 For details on the theoretical background and software implementation, please refer to:
 E.F.
 Bull-Vulpe, M. Riera, A.W.
 Goetz, F. Paesani, MB-Fit: Software Infrastructure for Data-Driven Many-Body Potential Energy Functions. https://doi.org/10.33774/chemrxiv-2021-pjr3l.

+For questions about MB-Fit, please refer to the [MB-Fit_users group](https://groups.google.com/u/0/g/mb-fit_users).
+After joining the group, users will be able to post questions/comments about MB-Fit

 Key references for TTM-nrg and MB-nrg PEFs: